 You may support UMM by making a tax-deductible donation via its fiscal sponsor, Fulcrum Arts.

 A: UMM came out of a need to re-imagine the idea of the solid, white cube museum with its museum-going-public, to make space for social practice and contemporary art embedded in the neighborhood, made visible through word of mouth and iteration.

 Q: Is Social Practice in contemporary art just another term for activism?

 A: Sometimes Social Practice takes the form of successful activist campaigns, but ambiguity as an element in art making is often incorporated to inspire or activate communities.

 Q: Are artists who incorporate Social Practice social creatures by nature?

-UMM has yet to receive any grants, but donations are welcome and tax deductible via the Pasadena Arts Council, a 501c(3) charitable organization.
-UMM has been selected for the Pasadena Arts Council’s EMERGE Fiscal Sponsorship Program, which offers emerging organizations the ability to seek funding through fiscal sponsorship, and supports participants during a crucial stage, with the guidance and oversight of an established nonprofit.
+A: UMM is a labor of love and has yet to receive any grants, but donations are welcome and tax deductible via Fulcrum Arts’ Emerge fiscal sponsorship program, which offers organizations the ability to seek funding and provides guidance by an established non-profit.

 A: Roughly, we are located 40 + miles South of Los Angeles County, in the middle of a county with a deceptively colorful name:

 The fireplace gallery [F] has ashes of other F galleries, and is curated around ideas of affect and that which animates ordinary life, text as material, fire, hearth, wood/ash, and potentially incendiary issues, in no particular order.
 [Work by Luis G. Hernandez]